ossf/scorecard/docs/checks.md

 ## SAST

 This check tries to determine if the project uses static code analysis systems.
 SAST tool may prevent known classes of bugs to be inadvertently introduced in the codebase.
 A low score is considered `Medium` risk.
 The checks currently looks for known Github apps such as [github-code-scanning](https://securitylab.github.com/tools/codeql) (codeql) and sonarcloud in the recent (~30) merged PRs.
-The check also looks for the use of "github/codeql-action" in a github workflow.
+The check also looks for the use of "github/codeql-action" in a GitHub workflow.

 **Remediation steps**
 - Run CodeQL checks in your CI/CD by following the instructions [here](https://github.com/github/codeql-action#usage).

+## Security-Policy

+This check tries to determine if a project has published a security policy.
+It works by looking for a file named `SECURITY.md` (case-insensitive) in a few well-known directories.

+**Remediation steps**
+- Place a security policy file `SECURITY.md` in the root directory of your repository.
+This makes it easily discoverable by a vulnerability reporter.
+- The file should contain information on what constitutes a vulnerability and a way to report it securely (e.g. issue tracker with private issue support, encrypted email with a published public key).

 ## Signed-Releases

 This check tries to determine if a project cryptographically signs release artifacts.
 Signed releases attest to the provenance of the artifact.
 A low score is considered 'High' risk.
 It works by looking for filenames: *.minisign (https://github.com/jedisct1/minisign), *.asc (pgp), *.sign. for the last 5 GitHub releases.
 The check does not verify the signatures.